OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ### Configure event-based activation in the manifest.xml file

-The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime on Outlook on the web and on Mac.
+The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime on Outlook on the web, on Mac, and in new Outlook on Windows.
 The `<Override>` element specifies the JavaScript file instead, to load the runtime for Outlook on Windows.
 Outlook on Windows doesn't use the HTML page to load the runtime.

 ```xml
 <Runtime resid="Autorun">